hivesolutions/colony-plugins/README.md

 ## Contributing

-Altough Colony is still in an early stage we're welcoming help for all kinds of work.
+Although Colony is still in an early stage we're welcoming help for all kinds of work.
 The best ways to get involved:

 1. Join the [mailing list](http://groups.google.com/group/colony-users).